Themezly/Documentation/pages/framework/elements/sections-slider.md

 </a>
 </div>

-Sections Slider element will help you display custom content within collapsible container.
+Sections Slider element will display any page builder section and it's contents as a responsive slider.
 Element popup contains following options;

 #### Defaults tab{.options-tab}
 1. __ Sorting title __ &nbsp;-&nbsp; Used only in builder for easy sorting.